knpuniversity/symfony/knpu/ep3b-doctrine-relations/save-relation.md

 And simple!
 Head to the browser to check it out - `/genus/new`.
 Whoops - an error: the `publishedAt` property cannot be null.
 My bad - that's unrelated.

-In `Genus`, give the `isPublished` field a default value of `true`.
-Now, if you forget to set this field - it'll default to true instead of null.
+In `Genus`, give the `isPublished` field a default value of `false`.
+Now, if you forget to set this field - it'll default to false instead of null.

 Woo!
 No errors this time.
 Check out the queries for the page.
 Nice!
 Two insert queries:
 `INSERT INTO genus` and then `INSERT INTO genus_note` using 46: the new genus's id.